 2 D. C. Thomson & Co: Profit £65m

 8 Archant Ltd: Profit £16m

 9 BBH Holdings: Profit £7.9m

 10 Haymarket Group: Profit £8m

 The interesting ones for me are Symbian (not bad from humble beginnings as Psion), and Bartle Bogle Hegarty (BBH).
-BBH is one of the world’s larger advertising agencies who represent giants such as British Airways, Vodafone (I love their “make the most of now” campaign) and Audi.
+BBH is one of the world’s larger advertising agencies that represent giants such as British Airways, Vodafone (I love their “make the most of now” campaign) and Audi.
 They also feature highly in the mobile space, having recently been named “Agency of the Year” at the recent mobile marketing awards.